Agoric/agoric-sdk/golang/cosmos/x/lien/spec/01_concepts.md

 ## Implementing Lien Encumbrance

-Unliened tokens may not be transferred out of an account.
+Liened tokens may not be transferred out of an account.
 Rather than modifying the `x/bank` module to implement a new type of containment, we leverage the existing mechanism to prevent locked tokens from being transferred.